Health Benefits of Modified Citrus Pectin

 Key clinical signals: about 70% of patients in early pilots showed PSADT extension.
 Phase II reports presented at ASCO GU and in journals noted slowed PSA kinetics and disease stabilization in many participants.
 These studies used a form meeting

 Why it matters: PSA doubling time is a useful surrogate for progression risk and can guide timing of intervention.
 However, longer PSADT does not prove an overall survival advantage without larger randomized trials.
+The full clinical picture — including breast, colon, and melanoma data — is reviewed in the dedicated article on MCP and cancer research.

 Outcome Evidence Type Notes